Kathi Cameron, BKin., MA, RCC

 Do you offer on-line or tele-counselling?

-Due to the realities of the current pandemic, I offer on-line or tele-counselling and have opportunities to meet in office on Mondays ,Tuesdays, and Thursdays.
+Due to the realities of the current pandemic, I offer on-line or tele-counselling and have opportunities to meet in office between Tuesdays and Fridays.
 Based upon the studies comparing the effectiveness of in person and online counselling, they both offer the same support and effectiveness.
 My online platform is Zoom Pro; an encrypted and secure site with servers located in Canada.
 This platform is approved by the BCACC and meets the criteria outlined by the Personal Information Protection Act (PIPA).
 To use this platform, you must have a device (laptop, iPad, or iPhone) that has a web camera and computer audio.
 For more information on this or telephone counselling, please contact me at 250-830-7330 or email [email protected]

 Do you offer a reduced rate?